 DO NOT touch the circuit board with the heated soldering iron – this will burn the board and render your rumble motors useless.

-Once the solder is liquefied, place the your spring loaded desoldering pump over the solder, click the button to release the pump, and remove all parts and wires from the board.
+Once the solder is liquefied, place your spring-loaded desoldering pump over the solder, click the button to release the pump, and remove all parts and wires from the board.

-(Make sure you clean up your work station so Fido doesn’t end up in the hospital)
+(Make sure you clean up your work station so Fido, or you, doesn’t end up in the hospital)

 Tinning the wire is a critical step in any soldering project.